DaveWM/dave-martin-blog/content/posts/running-datomic.md

 ### Initialising the DB for Datomic

-Before we can use our DB with Datomic, we need to run create the `datomic_kvs` table.
-Just follow these steps:
+Before we can use our DB with Datomic, we need to set up a table that Datomic requires, `datomic_kvs`.
+To do this, follow these steps:

 * Run `sudo docker run -p 80:80 -e "PGADMIN_DEFAULT_EMAIL=[your email]" -e "PGADMIN_DEFAULT_PASSWORD=[any password]" -d dpage/pgadmin4`
 * Go to [http://localhost](http://localhost) in your web browser, and log in using the email and password you specified